-Administrative Law Judge Juliet E. Cox, State of California, Office of Administrative Hearings, heard this matter on November 13 and 14, 2018, in Oakland, California.
+Administrative Law Judge ("ALJ") Juliet E. Cox, State of California, Office of Administrative Hearings, heard this matter on November 13 and 14, 2018, in Oakland, California.

-Senior Counsel Timothy L. Le Bas represented complainant Jan Lynn Owen, Commissioner of Business Oversight, State of California.
+Senior Counsel Timothy L. Le Bas represented Complainant, the Commissioner of Business Oversight of the State of California.

 Respondent Steven Ganesh was present throughout the hearing, representing himself.
-Respondent Pyramid Screening Technology did not appear.
+Respondent Pyramid Screening Technology, Inc. did not appear.

-The matter was submitted for decision on November 14, 2018
+The matter was submitted for decision on November 14, 2018.